Rock cut architecture and sculptures

 - Beit She’arim necropolis – Haifa District, Israel.
 Group of ancient rock-cut Jewish tombs from 2 – 4 century AD with interesting monuments of art.

-- Buddhas and caves of Bamyan – Hazarajat, Afghanistan.
-Unique monument of culture consisting of more than 50 rock-cut caves and several monolithic statues of Buddhas from 5th – 9th centuries AD.
+- Buddhas and caves of Bamyan – Bamyan, Afghanistan.
+Unique monument of culture consisting of more than 50 rock-cut caves and several monolithic statues of Buddhas from the 5th – 9th centuries AD.
 Caves contain medieval paintings.
 The best known and largest statues were deliberately destroyed by Taliban in 2001.

 - Củ Chi tunnels – Ho Chi Minh City, Vietnam.
-121 km long system of tunnels and underground rooms created for defensive purposes in late 1960ies – 1970ies.
+121 km long system of tunnels and underground rooms created for defensive purposes in the late 1960s – 1970s.

 - Dambulla Cave Temple - Central Province, Sri Lanka.
 A unique complex of 5 cave temples and monastery, worship has been practised here since 1 century BC, inhabited since prehistoric times.
 Partially rock cut caves, adorned with numerous frescoes and statues.

 - Petra – Ma’an, Jordan.
-Ancient capital city of Nabateans, established circa 6th c.
-BC in the site of ancient sanctuary.
+Ancient capital city of Nabateans, established around the 6th century BC in the site of ancient sanctuary.
 Contains some of the most beautiful and intricate rock-cut architecture in the world, available after walking through some 1.2 km long, narrow gorge.

 - Seikan Tunnel – Aomori Prefecture and Hokkaidō, Japan.
 Longest tunnel in the world, built in 1988 under Tsugaru Strait.
 This rail tunnel is 53.85 km long and goes up to 240 m below the sea level.
 Two railway stations are located below the sea.

 - Tomb of Absalom – Jerusalem, Palestine.
-Legendary monolithic rock-cut tomb from 1st century AD.
+Legendary monolithic rock-cut tomb from the 1st century AD.